6vx/kitebot721/src/lib/text/pages/resume.md

 ### General Manager at FMI Business Group
 #### Sarnia ON - 2008-2016

-- Ensures prompt, friendly service according to company guidelines.
+- Ensuring prompt, friendly service according to company guidelines.
-- Directs overall activities and performance of hourly staff.
+- Directing overall activities and performance of hourly staff.
-- Handles verbal guest complaints immediately, and refers verbal and written complaints to the General Manager.
+- Handling verbal guest complaints immediately
-- Monitors and maintains adequate food and beverage inventories.
+- Monitoring and maintaining adequate food and beverage inventories.
-- Teaches and enforces alcohol awareness.
-Builds a positive relationship with local authorities by seeking their assistance in alcohol related issues.
+- Teaching and enforcing alcohol awareness.
+Building a positive relationship with local authorities by seeking their assistance in alcohol related issues.
-- Assures the compliance with the local, provincial and federal laws, regulations and guidelines.
+- Assuring the compliance with the local, provincial and federal laws, regulations and guidelines.
-- Ensures timely product preparation and presentation meets company standards.
+- Ensuring timely product preparation and presentation meets company standards.
 Ensures product preparation meets sales volume by use of daily line checks.
-- Ensures maintenance of restaurant cleanliness and sanitation according to company guidelines and government standards.
+- Ensuring maintenance of restaurant cleanliness and sanitation according to company guidelines and government standards.
-- Completes daily reports and documents on a timely basis.
+- Completing daily reports and documents on a timely basis.
-- Schedules staffing in an effective manner ensuring sales volume and service levels.
+- Scheduling staff in an effective manner ensuring sales volume and service levels.
-- Ensures the adherence of all cash handling procedures.
+- Ensuring the adherence of all cash handling procedures.
-- Directs hiring, assignment, training, motivation, evaluation, promotions, discipline, and termination of restaurant personnel.
+- Directing hiring, assignment, training, motivation, evaluation, promotions, discipline, and termination of restaurant personnel.
-- Maintains effective safety and security programs according to company policy and government.
+- Maintaining effective safety and security programs according to company policy and government.
-- Communicates effectively with other management staff.
+- Communicating effectively with other management staff.
-- Keeps abreast with all relative computer application, forms and spreadsheets.
+- Keeping abreast with all relative computer application, forms and spreadsheets.
-- Completes all other assigned duties and responsibilities.
+- Completing all other assigned duties and responsibilities.

 ### Webdev at Kitebot
 #### Calgary AB - 2016-Now